 The Genetic Dyslipidemias Clinic is housed at the Research Centre on Rare and Genetic Diseases in Adults at the Montreal Clinical Research Institute (IRCM).
 The clinic assesses and treats patients with rare and severe cases that result in a significant increase in blood cholesterol and/or triglyceride levels that can lead to cardiovascular or pancreatic complications.

 In addition, clinic staff works to research projects to improve screening, diagnosis and treatments of genetic dyslipidemias to provide personalized care and to reduce cardiovascular and pancreatic complications.

 Physician and researcher, Sophie Bernard is a specialist in endocrinology and metabolic diseases.
-Dr. Sophie Bernard also practices medicine at the Centre hospitalier de l’Université de Montréal (CHUM) and she is an Assistant Professor in the Department of Medicine at the Faculty of Medicine of Université de Montréal.
+Dr. Sophie Bernard also practices medicine at the Centre hospitalier de l’Université de Montréal (CHUM) and she is an Associate Professor in the Department of Medicine at the Faculty of Medicine of Université de Montréal.
 Dr. Bernard is the author and co-author of several scientific publications.
 She completed her medical degree at the University Claude Bernard-Lyon 1, in France, and obtained a specialization in endocrinology metabolism and nutrition as well as a PhD in biology of vascular diseases and a sub-specialization in lipid metabolism at the same university.